meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/install-guide/index.rst

 and performance improvements.
 VkFFT can be used with OpenCL and SYCL backends:

-* For SYCL builds, VkFFT provides a portable backend which currently can be used on AMD and NVIDIA GPUs with hipSYCL; it generally outperforms rocFFT hence it is recommended as default on AMD.
+* For SYCL builds, VkFFT provides a portable backend which currently can be used on AMD and NVIDIA GPUs with Open SYCL; it generally outperforms rocFFT hence it is recommended as default on AMD.
 Note that VkFFT is not supported with PME decomposition (which requires HeFFTe) since HeFFTe does not have a VkFFT backend.
 * For OpenCL builds, VkFFT provides an alternative to ClFFT.
 It is